Search

 Electrocochleography measures the activity of the cochlea and the auditory nerve with an electrode placed on or through the eardrum.
 It can be used to assess and monitor patients with dizziness, can be used in patients who are awake, and is useful in intraoperative monitoring.

-Fluid from middle ear effusion can be drained by myringotomy and prevented with the insertion of a tympanostomy tube.
+Fluid from middle ear effusion can be drained by myringotomy and prevented from reaccumulating with the insertion of a tympanostomy tube.
 Benign growths (eg, enlarged adenoids, nasal polyps) and malignant tumors (eg, nasopharyngeal cancers, sinus cancers) blocking the eustachian tube or ear canal can be removed.
 Hearing loss caused by autoimmune disorders may respond to corticosteroids.

 All hearing aids have a microphone, amplifier, speaker, earpiece, and volume control, although they differ in the location of these components.
 An audiologist should be involved in selection and fitting of a hearing aid.